-To get your book club interested in the novel, you may choose to do a short read-aloud.
+To get your book club interested in the novel, you may choose to do a short read-aloud from Princess juniper of the Hourglass.
 Set the scene by explaining...

 Thirteen-year-old Princess Juniper is the heir to the throne of the kingdom of Torr.
 Each year she is able to request a birthday present or "Nameday gift" from her father the king.
 Her idea for this year's gift may seem like a frivolous game of a princess "playing house," but that game may in fact alter the entire course of her kingdom.